 Tally Ho Major Activity Centre - Review of the Commercial 1 Zone

-State government planning scheme changes across Victoria in 2013 automatically changed the zoning of land previously in the Business 1 Zone and Business 2 Zone, to Commercial 1 Zone.
-The majority of land in the Tally Ho Major Activity Centre (MAC) was previously in the Business 2 Zone, intended for offices and associated commercial uses.
-This change in zoning to Commercial 1 has potential to change the role of the MAC as an important employment hub in the eastern region by allowing a significant amount of non-business uses, such as residential.
+In 2013 the State government changed the zoning of land in the Business 1 Zone (B1Z) and Business 2 Zone (B2Z) to the Commercial 1 Zone (C1Z).
+Most of the land in the Tally Ho MAC was previously in the B2Z, intended for offices and associated commercial uses.
+The change to the C1Z had the potential to change the role of the MAC as an important employment hub by allowing non-employment uses, such as residential.

-At its meeting on 27 January 2021 Council considered the submissions received during the consultation period and resolved to undertake a review of the DDO9 concurrent to the review of the Commercial 1 Zone.
+The Review was on public consultation in February and April 2020.
+At its meeting on 27 January 2021 Council considered the submissions received and decided to undertake a review of the DDO9, concurrent with seeking a planning scheme amendment to rezone the C1Z to the Commercial 3 Zone.